raja045/CEHv12_Ultimate_Study_Guide/CEHv10 Tool List.md

 **LACNIC** - Latin America and Caribbean
 **RIPE** - Europe

+**Maltego**: An interactive data mining tool that renders directed graphs for link analysis.
+The tool is used in online investigations for finding relationships between pieces of information from various sources located on the Internet.

 ### <u>Password Cracking Tools</u>

 **L0phtCrack**: A password cracking application used for locally or remotely locating user